boussena/Sharp-Miner/README.md

 Sharp Miner is an open source c# cpu scrypt miner<br />
 it's easy to use, easy to understand how the code and the process work!<br />
-currently it support only longpooling pools (stratum ill add next release)<br />
+currently it supports only longpooling pools (stratum will be add next release)<br />
 to make it work just edit Run.bat file with any editor with your pool info, save then execute it!<br />

 <b>Features</b>